Evo-AI-Code/MotionCaptureGame/README.md

-# MotionCaptureGame
+# MotionCaptureGame🔥
-Yanggok HighSchool Festival AI Club Exhibition works.
+Yanggok HighSchool Festival AI Club's Exhibition works.
+(My works)

 # Making Process
 I use the TeachableMachine to create the model, employing 300 images for each class.
 After obtainig the model, I use tkinter Library to make UI that has pose instruction text on the top, the webcam feed on the middle, the score and the remaining time on the bottom.